retebuonvivere/retebuonvivere/README.md

 CSSESBOs are organized bottom-up from the individual CSSESBO to local network, up to national, regional, international and global networks.
 We have also cross-cutting ties.
 Also, projects can have local or broader scopes.

 This site is a representational tool for any local level CSSESBOs network.
 We maintain a working site [www.retebuonvivere.org][9] which serves the local network of Verona, Italy.
-In the spirit of open-source community-based software, the code is here to be forked, cloned and used from other networks.
+In the spirit of open-source community-based software, the code is here to be forked, cloned and used from other networks, and to join forces to create the tools we all need!

 promoters
 ---------